Qualytics/userguide/docs/quick-start-guide.md

 ## Accessing your Qualytics deployment

 * Each Qualytics deployment is a single-tenant, dedicated cloud instance configured per requirements discussed with your organization.
-As such, you deployment will be accessible from a custom `URL` specific to your organization.
+As such, your deployment will be accessible from a custom `URL` specific to your organization.

 * For example, ACME's Qualytics deployment might be published here:
     1. `https://acme.qualytics.io`